 A healthy Golden Eagle can fly over a hundred miles in a single day, but injured eagles and other raptors need human help to get to rehabilitation centers.
-With only three centers currently serving Wyoming’s raptors, it can sometimes be a long journey.
-Fortunately, thirty-six Raptor Rescuers have volunteered to provide transportation, and more are joining the team every week.
+With only four centers currently serving Wyoming’s raptors, it can sometimes be a long journey.
+Fortunately, sixty-six Raptor Rescuers have volunteered to provide transportation, and more are joining the team every week.
 These rescuers are part of the Golden Eagle Rescue Network, coordinated by Teton RaptorCenter and funded by a National Fish and Wildlife Foundation grant.

 YOU can help save Wyoming’s injured raptors by transporting them to rehabilitation centers.
 Sign up today, and we will call you when there is a bird in need.
 No raptor handling is required.
 If you have access to a vehicle and a passion for wildlife, fill out the form below for more information on how to become a Raptor Rescuer!